Zhang-Liao/CoCo2025-Grackle-CSI/readme.md

 # Grackle-CSI in CoCo2025

-Grackle-CSI solves the largest number of problems in [CoCo2025](https://project-coco.uibk.ac.at/2025/).
+Grackle-CSI solves the largest number of problems in the term rewrite system (TRS) category of [CoCo2025](https://project-coco.uibk.ac.at/2025/).

-CoCo is the annual confluence competition for rewrite systems.
+CoCo is the annual international competition on confluence analysis, a core topic in term rewrite systems—with deep ties to computability theory going back to Church & Turing.

-Rewrite system is tightly related with lambda calculus and Alan Turing and Alonzo Church's research on computability theory.
+TRS is the most classic and important category in CoCo.

-Grackle-CSI uses machine learning techniques to automatically strategies for confluence tool CSI.
+Grackle-CSI uses machine learning techniques to automatically invent strategies for the confluence tool CSI.

+This is the first time AI techniques have been combined with term rewrite tools, marking a milestone in applying AI to formal reasoning.
+Just like AI has transformed Go playing and protein discovery, it now shows strong potential in automated reasoning and formal mathematics.

+Confluence analysis is closely related to program equivalence, termination, and automated proof systems.
+AI can open new pathways for advances across these areas.
+We see this as a step toward the future of AI + formal methods: combining symbolic rigor with data-driven learning to tackle problems beyond human reach.

 ## Results